Specimens of Tyrannosaurus: AMNH 5027

-AMNH 5027 was discovered and excavated in 1908 by Barnum Brown in Montana, and described by Osborn in 1912 and 1916.
+With a length of 12.1-12.2 meters, AMNH 5027 was discovered and excavated in 1908 by Barnum Brown in Montana, and described by Osborn in 1912 and 1916.
 At the time of discovery, a complete cervical (neck vertebrae) series for Tyrannosaurus was not previously known, so it was this specimen that brought the short, stocky tyrannosaur neck to light.
 Compared to later specimens (BMNH R7994 and FMNH PR2081, for instance) the cervical series of AMNH 5027 is much more gracile, so with later discoveries the distinction between tyrannosaurid necks and the necks of carnosaurs became more obvious.
 This specimen also provided the first complete skull of Tyrannosaurus rex.
 In total, Brown found five partial Tyrannosaurus skeletons.
 The skeleton of this specimen was used as the iconic symbol for the Jurassic Park film series.

 Osborn planned to mount the similarly sized AMNH 5027 and AMNH 973 together in dynamic poses.
 Designed by E.S.
 Christman, the scene was to depict a rearing Tyrannosaurus (AMNH 5027) snapping at another cowering one (AMNH 973), as they fought over the remains of a hadrosaur, described at the time as Trachodon.
 However, technical difficulties prevented the mount from being executed.
 One obvious problem was that the Cretaceous Dinosaur Hall was too small to accommodate this dramatic display, and AMNH 5027 was already mounted by itself as the central attraction of the hall.
 The forearms of Tyrannosaurus were not well documented and the hands were unknown, so for the sake of the display, the forearms of AMNH 5027 were given three fingers, based on the forelimbs of Allosaurus (the more allosaur-like arms were replaced several years later when better fossils of tyrannosaurid arms were found).

 The mount retained a rearing pose similar to the initial proposal.
 By the 1980s it was generally accepted that such a pose would have been anatomically impossible in life, and the skeleton was re-mounted in a more accurate, horizontal pose during a renovation of the museum's dinosaur halls in the early 1990s.
 The mount can still be seen on display on the fourth floor of the American Museum.
 The American Museum of Natural History features AMNH 5027 in its famed Hall of Saurischian Dinosaurs to this day.